bipoool/dicedb-java/README.md

 | ZREM          | ✅         |

 ## 📌 Notes
-1. Connection pooling is under testing and not yet validated.
-2. It uses blocking queues to manage client-server communication.
+1. It uses blocking queues to manage client-server communication.
-3. Contributions and feedback are welcome.
+2. Contributions and feedback are welcome.